maxim2266/go-ocr/README.md

-# OCRPDF
+# go-ocr
-A tool for extracting text from scanned documents, with post-processing.
+A tool for extracting plain text from scanned documents (`pdf` or `djvu`), with user-defined postprocessing.

 ### Motivation
 Once I had a task of OCR'ing a number of scanned documents in `pdf` format.
-I quickly built a pipeline of the tools to extract images from the input files and to convert them to text, but then I realised that modern OCR software is still less than ideal in terms of recognising text, so a good deal of postprocessing was needed in order to remove at least some of those OCR artefacts and irregularities.
+I quickly built a pipeline of the tools to extract images from the input files and to convert them to plain text, but then I realised that modern OCR software is still less than ideal in terms of recognising text, so a good deal of postprocessing was needed in order to remove at least some of those OCR artefacts and irregularities.
 I ended up with a long pipeline